mn-io/spring-booter/README.md

 What happens is explained along the test output:

 #### Setup
-Two tasks are created and put up in a certain [running order](https://github.com/mn-io/spring-booter/blob/master/src/test/java/net/mnio/springbooter/services/user/UserServiceConcurrencyTest.java#L54)
+Two tasks are created and put up in a certain [running order](https://github.com/mn-io/spring-booter/blob/master/src/test/java/net/mnio/springbooter/services/user/UserServiceConcurrencyTest.java#L56)
-`Thread-4-Task-9` (`task1ToBeInterrupted`) si desinged to be interrupted and checks whether an exception occurs because the user email is not unique anymore even if it has started first.
+`Thread-4-Task-9` (`task1ToBeInterrupted`) is designed to be interrupted and checks whether an exception occurs because the user email is not unique anymore even if it has started first.
 `Thread-5-Task-6` (`task2CreatingUserSuccessfully`) shall continue and insert the user.
 As `interrupt()` is called at the same place it has to continue by adding the task again in the running order.

 `[main]            INFO : net.mnio.jConcurrencyOrchestra.test.TaskSchedule - Running order: Thread-4-Task-9, Thread-5-Task-6, Thread-5-Task-6`